 How Does Vaporisation work?

 When it comes to choosing a dry herb vaporiser, there are only two types of heating mechanisms to consider; conduction and convection.
-These mechanisms will

 These mechanisms will affect the quality of vapour and it’s good to know the differences before buying your own device.